-The revised Educational/Off Site Visits Policy and Guidelines document is applicable from September 2022.
+The revised Educational Off Site Visits Policy and Guidelines document is applicable from September 2022.

 It is a controlled document and will be reviewed in three years' time subject to legislative changes or other advice that may require an earlier review.
-For the purpose of this policy, the term 'schools' refers to schools and all Lancashire County Council internal services
+For this policy, the term 'schools' refers to schools and all Lancashire County Council internal services.